 Some consider this design to be bad feng shui.
-Followers of this ancient Chinese tradition say a staircase located directly in front of the entrance lets a home's energy escape.
-However, they say it also depends on each individual's birth element and doesn't affect everybody with the same degree of intensity.
+Followers of this ancient Chinese tradition believe a staircase located directly in front of the entrance lets a home's energy escape.
+However, proponents say it also depends on each individual's birth element, and doesn't affect everybody with the same degree of intensity.

-Practically speaking, being greeted by a stairway immediately upon entering the home is confrontational and off-putting to most people.
-Visually pleasing stairways are curved, wide, well lit, and off to the side.
+Practically speaking, being greeted by a stairway immediately upon entering the home is confrontational and off-putting to some people.
+Visually pleasing stairways are wide, well lit, and off to the side.

 Hallway Facing the Entrance

-Entrances are important because an entrance forms a first impression.
+An entrance is important because it forms a first impression.
 Buyers make up their minds within a few seconds of entering a home.
 It might not be a conscious decision, but buyers feel either good or bad when they walk in the door.

 A long, narrow, dark hallway is a huge turnoff, especially if the hallway constitutes the entire view from the entryway.
 Homes designed in this manner are sometimes duplexes that were converted into single-family residences, with a living room to the left, a dining room to the right, bedrooms along the hallway, and a kitchen at the back of the house.
 It doesn't convey a warm, cozy home.

 Dining Room in the Center of the House

 In this layout, upon entering the home, you walk through the living room into the dining room.
-To get to the kitchen, family room or bedrooms, one must walk through the dining room because all rooms are connected through multiple entrances to the dining room.
+To get to the kitchen, family room, or bedrooms, one must walk through the dining room, because all rooms are connected through multiple entrances to the dining room.
 The chief complaint is the inconvenience of navigating around the dining room table to access other areas of the home.
 It does not provide a straight path or easy access.

 In some areas, appraisers won't consider the value of adjoining bedrooms and will consider two bedrooms as one.
 Real estate ads might call this set-up a two- to three-bedroom home if two of the three bedrooms adjoin.
 For privacy reasons alone, buyers expect a separate entrance to each bedroom.